Neamar/DUCK/rosa_on_himself.md

 gag was rewritten into "The whole house is shaking!"
 "That mouse is shaking it!"
 These tiny imbecilities by editors are what drives people like me nuts!
-<P> WHY did I "stoop" to do this job?
-I had just lost my job with
-Gladstone when Disney told them not to return my artwork (reducing my income to about $10,000 per year which I couldn't get by on).
+WHY did I "stoop" to do this job?
+I had just lost my job with Gladstone when Disney told them not to return my artwork (reducing my income to about $10,000 per year which I couldn't get by on).
 I needed WORK.
 And when they called, I still originally refused the idea of doing